Equipment and facilities

 The School of Psychology is housed in the Dorothy Hodgkin building at the centre of campus.
 Nestled among the lecture theatre, teaching laboratories, staff offices and lab spaces at the centre of the School of Psychology, there are shared spaces for socialising and studying.

-The School is well resourced, and our laboratories house state-of-the-art equipment for research involving adults and children, including EEG equipment and eye-tracking, observation suites, and a well-resourced suite of labs for qualitative research.
+The School is well-resourced, and our laboratories house state-of-the-art equipment for research involving adults and children, including EEG, eye-tracking, virtual reality, observational studies, physiological recordings, and a well-resourced suite of labs for qualitative and social media research.

 The Dorothy Hodgkin building is home to a range of state-of-the-art teaching and research facilities.
-As well as a range of well-equipped labortatories, we have many teaching rooms to facilitate our students' learning.
+As well as a range of well-equipped laboratories, we have many teaching rooms to facilitate our students' learning.

-We have a state-of-the-art EEG laboratory with a 72 channel Biosemi Active Two System and the ability for simultaneous eyetracking, pupilometry, and galvanic skin response (GSR) measurements.
+We have a state-of-the-art EEG laboratory with a 72 channel Biosemi Active Two System and the ability for simultaneous eye-tracking, pupillometry, and galvanic skin response (GSR) measurements for both adult and infant participants.
 This is housed in a sound-attenuated and air-conditioned laboratory suite with post-experiment washing up facilities.
 There are dedicated data processing workstations with Matlab and GPUs for parallel processing and simulations.
 For perception experiments, the laboratory is equipped with high refresh rate (240Hz) monitors, high-end graphics cards, a photometer/colorimeter, mirror stereoscopes, chin rests, response pads, and an AudioFile device (Cambridge Research Systems) for synchronised audio-visual presentations.

 We have a NeuroConn DC Stimulator Plus which we use for transcranial alternating current stimulation (tACS), direct current stimulation (tDCS), or Galvanic Vestibular Stimulation (GVS).
 We also have a Magstim Transcranial Magnetic Stimulator (TMS) which we can use for more focal cortical stimulation.